-Fitbooth is a Interaction and Service Design project developed during a 36 hours hackathon at MIT Media Lab in January 2016.
+Fitbooth is an Interaction and Service Design project developed during a 36 hours hackathon at MIT Media Lab in January 2016.
 The topic of the hackathon, “Urban Fitness”, means a closer look on how people do sports today and to understand how our lifestyle changed the way we experience the fitness activity in our daily life, in the context of the cities.

-We proposed a rental service that, similar to the bike sharing services we use everyday, allows me to get some clean running clothes wherever I am, and that delivers my belonging at home so that I don’t have to worry about it.
+We proposed a rental service that, similar to the bike sharing services we use every day, allows me to get some clean running clothes wherever I am, and that delivers my belonging at home so that I don’t have to worry about it.
 The experience is structured of three different and consecutive products/services.

 We develop an integration with the existing Puma’s fitness app PUMAtrac that stores my information (shoe size, clothes preferences…) and allows me to locate the closest places to rent a running gear.
 Thought the app I can manage the whole process: from the booking of the gear to the delivery place and time of my valuables.

 We imagined several fitting booths around the city, placed by Puma as mobile unity (in the picture), or in its own stores.
-It’s the place where I can pick up my running gear, get changed and store my belonging in a safe locker, so that I don’t have to worry about them while exercising.
+It’s the place where I can pick up my running gear, get changed and store my belonging in a safe locker so that I don’t have to worry about them while exercising.

 Once I secured my stuff in the changing booth I can go exercise or run my commute to my place.
 Then, I reach home and just wait for my belongings to get delivered.
-If I’m not sure how long I’m going to exercise, I can simply tell the app when I’m home to start the deliver at that moment, the same way I would do with a food delivery or an Uber.
+If I’m not sure how long I’m going to exercise, I can simply tell the app when I’m home to start the delivery at that moment, the same way I would do with a food delivery or an Uber.
 The process was also inspired by Amazon’s locker service (in the picture below) and work in a similar way.

 We were the only group without a physical product to show, but presenting only a concept and a mockup of an app.
 Nonetheless our service received great appreciation and got us a third place, but mostly, the invitation to present the project in the Design Driven Conference 2016, on the prestigious stage at MIT Media Lab, where the same event talked Nicholas Negroponte (founder MIT Medial Lab), Harry West (CEO Frog) and John Sculley (Former CEO Apple).